voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

-When you create a video sample, i.e., a |Sample| with `media_type == 'video'`, it is given a reserved `frames` attribute in which you can store frame-level labels and arbitrary for the video.
+When you create a video sample, i.e., a |Sample| with `media_type == 'video'`, it is given a reserved `frames` attribute in which you can store frame-level labels and other custom annotations for the video.

 .. code-block:: python
     :linenos: